 To protect plant components from corrosion, the water content in the chlorine gas must be less than 30 ppm.
 By continuously monitoring the sulfuric acid in the respective scrubber, the required purity of the chlorine gas (less than 30 ppm H20) can be ensured.

 Chlorine is one of the most important basic chemicals and is among the most produced chemicals worldwide.
-Chlorine is produced on a large scale through the chlor-alkali electrolysis.
-The starting material for the electrolysis is an aqueous sodium chloride solution (NaCl).
-Hydrogen and caustic soda are produced as by-products, which are also further utilized in large quantities by the chemical industry.
+Chlorine is industrially produced through the chlor-alkali electrolysis.
+The starting material for electrolysis is an aqueous sodium chloride solution (NaCl).
+By-products include hydrogen and caustic soda, which are also further processed in large quantities by the chemical industry.
 In the chlor-alkali process, different electrolytic methods are used, with the diaphragm, membrane, or amalgam process being themost common production technologies.